 An advertising strategy should support the marketing plan, which in turn supports the company business plan.

 In the Real World you will rarely be handed a marketing or business plan.
-So you'll normally have to figure things out for yourself.
+So here's how to figure that out yourself.

-There are two major parts to an advertising strategy.
+There are two parts to any advertising strategy:

-What's going on in the market, What's the history, the current situation.
-What are the major trends in the market, what's the future looking like?
+Determine what's going on in the market.
+What's the history, the major trends and the current situation?
+And what are the risks and opportunities?
+Also, what's the future looking like?
 With the product.
 With competitors.
 With consumer attitudes.

-C) Use traditional dm and the Internet / Web site to target and sell younger buyers, new buyers, before they have established a product / service / company preference.
+- Use traditional direct marketing techniques, combined with an expanded social media presence, to target younger buyers with strong, introductory offers, before they have established a product / service / company preference.

-You can see how your ad strategy addresses a business issue, competitive price pressure, in the above example.
+You can see how your ad strategy addresses a business issue, competitive price pressure.

 "OK, Mr. President.
 Here's what's going on.
 Big picture.
 One, two, three.